Codit/Codit.Blog.Cache/ReadMe.md

 To use the RedisCacheClient you'll have to update the connectionString fields (these are here only for demo-purposes), we recommend to abstract these away from the client's implementation.

 *Write-Operations* will be done to the "master", *Read-Operations* will be done to the "slave".
-We trust Redis to do the replication of this data on multiinstance environments.
+We trust Redis to do the replication of this data on multi-instance environments.

 More information about configuring Redis for master/slave configuration & replication can be found [here](http://redis.io/topics/replication "Official Redis documentation").

-To write a value, create an instance of the RedisCacheClient, and as paramters pass a typed cache key, a value and a optional time-to-live.
+To write a value, create an instance of the RedisCacheClient, and as parameters pass a typed cache key, a value and a optional time-to-live.

     var client = new RedisCacheClient();